 After the fall of the Ottoman Empire, the League of Nations put Lebanon under a French mandate until it declared independence in the Second World War.

 A 1943 unwritten agreement divided parliamentary seats along communal lines as defined in the 1932 census, when the country had a Christian majority.
 This principle was later extended to other government institutions, so that the president is a Maronite Christian, the prime minister a Sunni and the speaker of parliament a Shia.

 At a glance

 - Conflicts: Civil war ended in 1990 but Lebanon was embroiled in war with Israel in 2006 over Hezbollah.
-Syrian civil war spills over border in 2012
+Syrian civil war has spilled over border

 - Politics: Governments remain fragile, and increasingly at the mercy of the Syrian situation

 - International: UN force in the south polices a Israeli-Hezbollah ceasefire; Syria overshadows hopes for peace

 No census has been taken since 1932, and Muslim groups have demanded that representation should reflect their increased proportion in the population.